jobyh/tutorials/php/lesson2/tutorial.md

 that Arrays can also be used as a _map_ where custom _keys_ are used to access _values_.

-Next up we'll be looking at using all the values we've learned with logic and loops in a simple program.
+Next up we'll be looking at using all we've learned so far with logic and loops to write a simple program.